TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

 valid characters in the indicated character set.

-Since email messages are *primarily* text data, and operations on message data are primarily text operations (except for binary payloads of course), the model stores all text data as unicode strings.
+Since email messages are *primarily* text data, and operations on message data are primarily text operations (tatizo for binary payloads of course), the model stores all text data as unicode strings.
 Un-decodable binary inside text data is handled by using the `surrogateescape` error handler of the ASCII codec.
 As with the binary filenames the error handler was introduced to